Important Commercial Lease Terms

 The listing of the parties to the agreement is a fairly straightforward clause, but the key thing to watch out for is the use of correct business names.
 One of the primary reasons for using businesses, and not doing business in a person's name is to shield individuals from liability.
 Make sure that your business name, not your actual name, is on the lease.

-The term clause can seem fairly straightforward as well, but requires more of your attention than you might think.
 Many lease terms begin when they are signed, and in your case, that may be well before your business is actually up and running.
 Even if a landlord agrees that no rent is due until you move in, other terms of the lease may become effective immediately, such as the need to carry insurance.
 The requirements of these terms can be expensive, especially for a new business.
 The best approach is to write in several start dates for different obligations under the lease - such as when to move in, when rent is first due, when you need to have insurance, etc.

 Use and Exclusives Clauses

 Use and exclusive clauses are some of the trickiest parts of a commercial lease.
-They define how you can and cannot use the property you're leasing.
-These clauses can be very specific or very broad, so read them very carefully and really think ahead to ensure that you are ok with the restrictions the landlord is putting in place.
+They define how you can and can't use the property you're leasing.
+These clauses can be very specific or very broad, so read them very carefully and really think ahead to ensure that you are okay with the restrictions the landlord is putting in place.
 For instance, landlords might have use clauses that:

 - Restrict the type of business you can conduct, which may preclude you from expanding your business into new areas.

 - Restrict the manner and style of any signs or advertising on the premises.

 An exclusive is the other side of a use clause, and they state that you alone can do something and other tenants cannot.
 These are often used to ensure that competitors can't move in next door.
 An exclusive clause of one tenant becomes a use clause for another tenant.
 Typically only well-established tenants will have the power to get exclusive clauses.